 2. Configure a Custom Nameserver

-If you’re setting up dedicated or VPS hosting, or starting a reseller business, you’ll need to configure custom nameservers instead of changing them to your hosting provider’s default ones.
+If you’re setting up dedicated hosting, VPS hosting, or starting a reseller hosting business, you’ll need to configure custom nameservers instead of changing them to your hosting provider’s default ones.

 First, log into your hosting account and locate your server’s IP address.
 Make a note of it for later.